 That said, natural, organic link building is a difficult, time-consuming process.
 Not all links are created equal: A link from an authoratative website like the Wall Street Journal will have a greater impact on your rankings on the SERP than a link from a small or newly built website, but high-quality links are harder to come by.

 This guide will teach you how to build quality links that improve your organic rankings without violating Google guidelines.

 Remember, link building is imperative in achieving high organic search rankings.

-Link building is important because it is a major factor in how Google ranks Web pages.
-Google notes on their site that:
+Link building is important because it is a major factor in how Google ranks web pages.
+Google notes that: